KaiNorberg/PatchworkOS/README.md

 <ins>**2.
 Building Patchwork**</ins>

 In order to build Patchwork you will need to use Linux however, using WSL is also an alternative.
-After you have made sure you have Make installed on your preferred system all you need to do is run the ```make all``` command.
+After you have made sure you have Make installed on your preferred system all you need to do is run the ```make setup``` and ```make all``` commands.
 You will then find a .img file in the bin directory.

 <ins>**3.
 Running Patchwork**</ins>